OFA-Sys/OFA/README.md

 <details>
     <summary><b>1.
 Prepare the Dataset & Checkpoints</b></summary>
     <p>
-        Download data (see [datasets.md](datasets.md)) and models (see <a href src='checkpoints.md'>checkpoints.md</a>) and put them in the correct directory.
+        Download data (see <a href='datasets.md'>datasets.md</a>) and models (see <a href='checkpoints.md'>checkpoints.md</a>) and put them in the correct directory.
 We provide RefCOCO (split by UNC), RefCOCO+ (split by UNC) and RefCOCOg (split by UMD) datasets.
-See <a href src='https://www.tensorflow.org/datasets/catalog/ref_coco'>RefCOCO</a> and <a href src="https://github.com/lichengunc/refer">Refer</a> for more details.
+See <a href='https://www.tensorflow.org/datasets/catalog/ref_coco'>RefCOCO</a> and <a href="https://github.com/lichengunc/refer">Refer</a> for more details.
 Note that in the original dataset, each region-coord (or bounding box) may corresponds to multiple descriptive texts.
 We split these texts into multiple samples so that the region-coord in each sample corresponds to only one text.
 Each line of the processed dataset represents a sample with the following format.
 The information of uniq-id, image-id, text, region-coord (separated by commas), image base64 string are separated by tabs.
     </p>
 <pre>
 79_1    237367  A woman in a white blouse holding a glass of wine.
 230.79,121.75,423.66,463.06 9j/4AAQ...1pAz/9k=